 In between his M.Phil degree and Bachelors of Arts degree, Stewart worked as Community Outreach Coordinator Southeast Saskatchewan for the Canadian Red Cross in their Disaster Management sector.
 Stewart successfully helped lead Red Cross disaster response efforts for 4 major disasters, including the Fort McMurray Wildfires of 2016 and the B.C.
 Wildfires of 2017.
 Other work experience includes working with the Ministry of Social Services Saskatchewan and Regina Housing Authority.
 Stewart also served with the Royal Regina Rifles Infantry Reserves for two years while completing his studies at the University of Regina.

-Adrienne started working as a Finance Assistant with CANADEM in December of 2018.
+Adrienne started working as a Finance Officer with CANADEM in December of 2018.
 She is responsible for the day-to-day finance activities: invoicing, purchase orders, and general office administration.
 Her Bachelor of Commerce (Honours) in Accounting from the University of Ottawa provides her with the financial foundation to assist the organization following appropriate accounting principles and standards.

 Prior to joining CANADEM, she worked for an international BPO and helped launch programs in their Mumbai, India and Makati, Philippines sites, as well as working with clients and employees across Canada and the United States.
 Her experiences emphasize the importance of organization at all levels, and the benefits having a full multicultural and global viewpoint when conducting business.

 Duty of Care Specialist